 Also featured, a Playground demo area of many different devices and technologies to help incorporate computer science into the classroom.
 New to coding education?
 This is a great chance to try out many different computer science activities and ask questions to educators who have experience using them in the classroom.
 Have you been teaching computer science for a while?
 Come and explore new ideas for integrating computer science into already existing curriculum.
 The playground area features ideas for lessons and projects for both beginners and those who are more advanced.

-Information about the 2019 MNCodes Summit will be posted here and on the MNCodes Summit site in Winter 2018, including a request for session proposals and registration details.
+Information about the 2019 MNCodes Summit is posted here and on the MNCodes Summit site.